36 Hours in Indianapolis

 Shop @ 11 a.m.

 Find the perfect souvenir to cap off your stay in Indy at Broad Ripple Village's eclectic boutiques and galleries eight miles north of downtown.
-Find Indiana-themed t-shirts at The Shop or gently used books along with board games and craft beer at Books and Brews.
+Find Indiana-themed t-shirts at The Shop.
 You might have to snag some munchies for the road after catching a whiff of salty caramel wafting out from Just Pop In! gourmet-flavored popcorn.
 Wander down the Monon Trail to South Broad Ripple ("SoBro," if you don't want to sound like a tourist) to check out other local businesses like the Gallery Pastry Shop.